andre-kotze/hawt-rotor-plymouth-theme/README.md

 * fill the image with the color you want as background

-* save changes ensuring to NOT change neither the file name `bg.png` neither his location `hawt-rotor`
+* save changes ensuring NOT to change the file name `bg.png` or its location `hawt-rotor`

 * proceed to installation/reinstallation